OpenSpace/OpenSpace/tests/visual/README.md

     Script Equivalent: `openspace.time.setPause`

   - `property`: Instantly sets a specific property or group of properties to the specified value.
-The provided value must be an object containing a `property` and another `value` key.
-The `property` key is the identifier or regex for the property or properties that should be set.
-The (other) `value` key is the new value for the property where the type must match the `property`.
+The provided value must be an object containing another `property` and `value` key.
+The (other) `property` key is the identifier or regex for the property or properties that should be set.
+The (other) `value` key is the new value for the property where the type must match the (other) `property`.

     Example: `{ "type": "property", "value": { "property": "Scene.Constellations.Renderable.Enabled", "value": true } }`